-Reimbursable training expenses include: instructors’/trainers’ wages, curriculum development, and textbooks/manuals.
+Reimbursable training expenses include: instructors’ and trainers’ wages, curriculum development, and textbooks/manuals.
 This program is customized, flexible, and responsive to individual company needs.
 To learn more about the QRT program, visit CareerSource Florida.

 Economic Development Transportation Fund: The Economic Development Transportation Fund, commonly referred to as the “Road Fund,” is an incentive tool designed to alleviate transportation problems that adversely impact a specific company’s location or expansion decision.
 The award amount is based on the number of new and retained jobs and the eligible transportation project costs, up to $3 million.
 The award is made to the local government on behalf of a specific business for public transportation improvements.

 Special Opportunity Incentives